proxy-di/proxydi/README.md

 - Automatically resolves circular dependencies with no performance impact
 - Resolves dependencies in the context of a particular container
 - Supports hierarchical containers with the ability to resolve dependencies in both directions
-- Currently under active development, the API may change until version 0.1.0
+- Currently under active development, the API may change until version 1.0.0

-Eperimemntal features:
+Experimental features:

 - Construtor injections (see unit tests for examples)
-- Middleware listeners (see unit tests for examples)
+- Middleware (see unit tests for examples)
 - Matches dependencies by unique identifiers or automatically using class names and property names

 ## Quick start